ben-251/ben-251.github.io/content/posts/dissecting ariel 2.md

 </div>

 I think it was fairly risky pairing two fairly difficult-to-pin concepts together like this, but the beauty of studies and quick exercises is that these sort of experiments cost nothing.
-In the future I might prefer to use a more concrete vehicle, and I think I could have used line breaks more intentionally in the second stanza, given how much care I saw in today's poem.$^2$ Overall, while writing that, I felt more options available to me than I would typically consider, which I will treat as an indicator of success.
+In the future I might prefer to use a ore concrete vehicle, and I think I could have used line breaks more intentionally in the second stanza, given how much care I saw in today's poem.$^2$ Overall, while writing that, I felt more options available to me than I would typically consider, which I will treat as an indicator of success.

 # Notes
 1. I'm not fully convinced by this interpretation of the "rock" and "white skull," but at least by connotation, the point loosely stands anyway.